raspberrypi/documentation/installation/installing-images/mac.md

        sudo dd bs=1m if=path_of_your_image.img of=/dev/diskn
        ```

+ This will take a few minutes, depending on the image file size.
+To check the progress open Activity Monitor, click the Disk tab and find the process with the name of `dd`.
+The Bytes Read column will display the amount of data that has been read from the image.
+Compare that to the file size of the image.

 ## Command line

 - If you are comfortable with the command line, you can write the image to a SD card without any additional software.
 Open a terminal, then run: